MwenyaG/Discover_Zambia/README.md

 # Discover Zambia

-A simple and convenient application to help Tourists with Discovering places to eat, shop and have entertainment in zambia.
+A simple and convenient application to help Tourists discover places to eat, shop, and have entertainment in Zambia.